iliketwertles/twertlefetch/README.md

 - Displays system information
 - Written in Rust for performance and reliability
-- Currently supports Arch, Artix, and Gentoo Linux distributions
+- Currently supports Alpine(i think), Arch, Artix, and Gentoo Linux distributions
-- More distributions will be added in future updates
+- More distributions will be added in future updates (if requested)

-## Anti-Features
-- Cannot fetch gpu name, need help for this, for now, self compile and put your gpu in
 ## Usage

 1. Clone the repository: